Timeline

 Continual travel throughout the USA (coast to coast) performing Temple Percussion Concerts, and giving talks at conferences pertaining to the esoteric significance/nature of the Temple Percussion music, as well as the same pertaining to music in general.

 1999.
-Formed The Gandharvas Choral Group in NYC with Bob Barrows, music director.
+Formed The Gandharvas Choral Group in NYC with Robert Barrows, music director.

 LIFE

-Living between NYC and Southern California.
-Relocated to, Rancho Santa Fe, CA in 1994.
+Lived back and forth between NYC and Southern California.
+Relocated to Rancho Santa Fe, CA in 1994.

 2000s